 Child & Family Access Program

 This Program is responsible for supervising visits between biological families and their children who are in care.
-The program operates five days a week and conducts approximately 40 visits per day.
-Access visits are approximately one to four hours in length and can be from one to five days per week.
+The program operates six days a week and conducts approximately 40 visits per day.
+Access visits are approximately one to six hours in length and can be from one to five days per week.
 These client situations are generally before the courts and access arrangements are a part of the court order.
 There are also Kin client situations that are not before the courts but are arranged for the child(ren) to maintain a relationship with other family members.

 The Benefits Company, Farrow, Milava and Sfera Architectural Associates Infant Nurseries